-ALL OTHER FEES Fees paid to PricewaterhouseCoopers LLP and BDO Seidman LLP in 2003 and 2004 generally include services regarding the change of control issue, consultation on a potential business opportunity, and for PricewaterhouseCoopers, LLP, review of the Company's franchise offering circular.
-Fees paid to PricewaterhouseCoopers LLP in fiscal 2004 were for services related to the transfer of audit-related materials from PricewaterhouseCoopers LLP to BDO Seidman LLP.
+ALL OTHER FEES Fees paid to PricewaterhouseCoopers LLP and BDO Seidman LLP in 2003 and 2004 generally include services pertaining to the question of change of control of the Board and the Company following the election of directors at the Company's 2003 Annual Meeting of Shareholders, consultation on a potential business opportunity, and for PricewaterhouseCoopers, LLP, review of the Company's franchise offering circular.
+Fees paid to PricewaterhouseCoopers LLP in fiscal 2004 also include services related to the transfer of audit-related materials from PricewaterhouseCoopers LLP to BDO Seidman LLP.